 Karen DeWitt

-Capitol Bureau chiefKaren DeWitt is Capitol Bureau chief for New York State Public Radio, a network of public radio stations in New York state.
+Capitol Bureau chiefKaren DeWitt is Capitol Bureau chief for the New York Public News Network, composed of a dozen newsrooms across the state.
 She has covered state government and politics for the network since 1990.

 She is also a regular contributor to the statewide public television program about New York State government, New York Now.
 She appears on the reporter’s roundtable segment, and interviews newsmakers.